Remuneration policy

 Ritola Ahti |

-54,900 |
+55,800 |

 The remuneration of Atria Plc’s management aims to promote the company’s long-term financial success and competitiveness and the favorable development of shareholder value.

 The remuneration of the CEO and the Deputy CEO consists of base salary (including fringe benefits), short-term incentive (STI) and long-term incentive (LTI), pension and other benefits.
+The pension arrangement is payment based and the amount of pension is based on the annual earnings of CEO as decided by the Board of Directors of Atria.
+The amount of the pension is based on the monetary salary and fringe benefits without short- or long-term incentives.
 For the members of Atria Group Management Team, belonging to Finnish social security, there has been agreed a group pension arrangement accepted by the Atria Board of Directors.
 The retirement age based on the group pension arrangement is at least 63 years.
 According to the pension arrangement agreement, if the legislation concerning pension changes, the retirement age is altered.
 CEO and Deputy CEO have nevertheless the right with certain conditions to retire at the age of 60.
 The pension arrangement is payment based and the amount of pension is based on the annual earnings as decided by the Board of Directors (including monetary salary and fringe benefits without cash payments of incentive schemes).
-The CEO’s period of notice is six months for both parties.
-If the Company terminates the contract, the CEO is entitled to the salary for the period of notice and severance pay, which together correspond to 18 months’ salary.
-There are no terms and conditions for any other compensation based on the termination of employment.
-The Deputy CEO’s period of notice is six months for both parties.
-If the Company terminates the contract, the Deputy CEO is entitled to the salary for the period of notice and severance pay, which together correspond to 14 months’ salary.
-There are no terms and conditions for any other compensation based on the termination of employment.

 Short-term incentive plan

 The maximum amount of bonus pay under Atria’s short-term incentive plan is 25 to 50% of the annual salary, depending on the effect on the results and the level of competence required for the role.
-The criteria in the bonus pay plan are the performance requirements and net sales at Group level and in the area of responsibility of the person concerned.
+The criteria in the bonus pay plan are the performance requirements and net sales at Group level and in the area of responsibility of the person concerned

 Long-term incentive plans